Radio communication equipment for pleasure craft

 At the very least, you should have a VHF radio on board your pleasure craft.
 This means that you can communicate with the coastguard or another boat if you get into difficulty.
 Safety information, like weather information and navigational warnings, is also broadcast over VHF by the coastguard.

-You can contact HM Coastguard Maritime Rescue Co-ordination Centres (MRCCs) on VHF within 20-30 miles of the coast.
+You can contact HM Coastguard Maritime Rescue Co-ordination Centres (MRCCs) on VHF within 20 to 30 miles of the coast.

 VHF radios with digital selective calling (DSC)